cblevins/sp25-data/_assignments/research-project.md

 ## Peer Review of Research Project Draft

 You will be assigned one of your classmates' projects to review in more depth.
-As part of the review, you will read their project analysis and provide qualitative feedback over Canvas.
+As part of the review, you will read their project analysis and provide qualitative feedback over Canvas using the following criteria:

+**Introduction**

+- How well does the author introduce their topic, their data, and their research questions?
+- How well does the project engage with existing research or perspectives?
+- Is anything confusing?
+What additional information could they include?
+Is there anything they could remove to make it more succinct?

+**Data and Methodology**

+- How clearly is the data processing and analysis explained for someone unfamiliar with the project?
+- What strengths or limitations do you notice in the way the author handled their data?

+**Interpretation and Analysis**

+- What insights or arguments does the author draw from the data?
+How compelling are these insights?
+- How effectively do they use evidence - both quantitative and qualitative - to support their interpretation?
+- Where could the analysis go deeper, or where might the interpretation be expanded or refined?

+**Code**

+- Does their code directly tie into their written analysis and interpretation?
+Are they properly explained for the reader in the preceding written paragraph or in comments within the code cell?
+- How effective are any visual outputs (maps, charts, etc.)?
+What suggestions do you have to improve these?
+- Are there opportunities to simplify, streamline, or improve the code?
+Do you notice any other issues or areas for improvement?

+**Writing and Communication**

+- How clear and engaging is the writing?
+Is the language accessible and understandable to a non-expert audience?
+- Are there issues with typos, confusing sentence construction, etc.?
+- How well are the sections organized — is there a logical flow from introduction to conclusion?
+- Does the author effectively use things like headers, section breaks, bold/italics, etc. to organize and communicate their points?

+**Documentation and Transparency**

+- Does the author include a bibliography that documents their research?
+- If applicable, does the author include a disclaimer about their use of generative AI?
+- Does the author include a link to their project's GitHub repository?
+Is their GitHub repository well-organized and have enough documentation for a user to understand it?

 _Due [on Canvas](https://ucdenver.instructure.com/courses/552717/assignments/1930576) Friday, May 9th by 11:59PM_